Motorcyclist critically injured after crashing into parked vehicle in Honolulu

-Speed appears to have been a factor in a critical motorcycle crash today in Honolulu, police said.
+Excessive speed appears to have been a factor in a motorcycle crash Saturday in Honolulu, police said.

-Police did not give a specific location, but said the crash occurred about 7:40 a.m. when a man driving the motorcycle lost control while traveling at a high rate of speed and struck a parked vehicle.
+The crash occurred about 7:40 a.m. on Puowaina Drive when a man driving the motorcycle lost control while traveling at a high rate of speed and struck a parked vehicle.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.